okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 | Singulative  | Substance whose most basic form is plural or masslike |
 | Distributive | Plural entity that's evenly divided between a group   |

-An example for distributive would be inflection that demonstrates something like "our horses (each of us has one horse)" as is the case for Southern Paiute.
+An example for distributive would be inflection that demonstrates something like "our horses (each of us has one horse)" as is the case for that example in Southern Paiute.